pi-hole/docs/docs/main/faq.md

 If not, add another 128M, check again.
 If not, add another 128M, check again, until you find the best value.

 _Note:_
-Do not assign all availabe memory as this can freeze your system.
+Do not assign all available memory as this can freeze your system.
 Please consider the possibility that your system does not have enough memory at all to load all the needed data.

 _Steps to increase `memory_limit`:_